-Since a full-time CDO has been appointed in your city, CDO may like to focus on institutionalizing data culture through:
+Since a full-time CDO has been appointed in your city, CDO may like to now focus on institutionalizing data culture at city level through:

-- Building and upskilling data teams focusing on specific elements of data - Improving city's visibility on Smart Cities Open Data Portal through publishing datasets, data stories, creating visualizations etc. - Engaging with external stakeholders for problem solving through innovation & co-creation, via formation of alliances or conducting hackathons.
+- Building and upskilling data teams focusing on specific elements of data - Coordinating and organizing capacity building sessions / workshops with Municipal & city's line departments to explain their roles & responsibilities - Improving city's visibility on Smart Cities Open Data Portal through publishing datasets, data stories, creating visualizations etc.

+Engaging with external stakeholders i.e., Industry, Academia, Researchers, Civil Society for problem solving through inclusion, innovation & co-creation.
+This can be done through formation of alliances or conducting data challenges/hackathons.